ElemaGp/Netflix-clone-MERN-stack/client/README.md

 yarn start, to run the client sides.

-nodemon start, to run the server.
+npm start, to run the server.